Last Updated on December 23, 2025 by Jan Barley

 The niche rebounded after a pandemic-induced slowdown that impacted travel-hungry audiences, tourism businesses, and creators alike.

 However, travel YouTubers are experiencing a resurgence in brand partnerships, collaborations with local tourism boards, and RPM rates climbing back to an average of $2 or more.
-It’s certaintly not amongst the most profitable YouTube niches in regards to RPM, but don’t let that stop you.
-The income-earning potential is unlimited.
+It’s certaintly not amongst the most profitable YouTube niches, but the income-earning potential is unlimited.

 Example: MissTiffanyMa doesn’t have millions of subscribers but her shorts video “How to survive a 22 hour flight” had 1.7 million views.
 You don’t need millions of subscribers for the travel niche because the earning potential off YouTube is enormous.